michalis0/DataScience_and_MachineLearning/Assignment/Assignment_Q1_to_Q3_2022/readme.md

 - Import all the other files of this folder in your colab environment (in case you need help, check "Accessing Local File System to Google Colab" from [here](https://neptune.ai/blog/google-colab-dealing-with-files))
 - Solve the exercises
 - After you finished, download the notebook on your machine and then upload it in Moodle under "Assignment Questions 1-3 - Notebook submission (2022)"
+- Solve the Quiz on Moodle, keeping your solved notebook open so you can check the answers